sreedharsreeram/ipl-game-prediction/README.md

 machine learning model that predicts ipl games

-built on data from games between 2008-2019 currently, building the frontend
+built on data from games between 2008-2019, building the frontend